clholm/markdown-blog/README.md

 * yyyy/mm/dd: [post-title](md-file) { #tags }
 ~~~

-index.md is also shown as tge HOME page of blog site.
+index.md is also shown as the HOME page of blog site.

 below is a sample setup from [Sample Blog: index.md](https://raw.githubusercontent.com/casualwriter/casual-markdown-blog/main/source/index.md)